Toldoven/declarative-discord-rich-presence/README.md

 This library is an abstraction build on top of [discord_rich_presence](https://crates.io/crates/discord-rich-presence/) crate that allows you to use it in a more declarative way.

-When created it starts an infine loop on a new thread that will constantly try to reconnect the client if it's enabled.
+When created it starts an infinite loop on a new thread that will constantly try to reconnect the client if it's enabled.

 For more information, please also read the original library documentation: [discord_rich_presence](https://docs.rs/discord-rich-presence/)